How to best cover grey hair at home

 Tailor your technique

 Without the nasties, your at-home hair colour will pack a punch of nourishment.
 If you're used to ammonia-based products however, you may need to revisit how the colour is applied for best results.
 This is because without an alkaline agent (such as ammonia), the colour needs a bit more encouragement.
+How to cover resistant grey hair?
+This requires a solid technique.
 For Josh Wood Permanent Colour, we recommend packing the product onto your roots, leaving for 20 mins then pulling the product through the lengths for a further ten minutes if you want to refresh the rest.
-But most importantly before you dive right in on colour apploication, there's one prep step that can't be skipped.
+But most importantly before you dive right in on colour application, there's one prep step that can't be skipped.

 Even if you’ve used at-home hair colour before and had no reaction, it's important to always perform an Allergy Alert Test, each time you colour your hair.
 This is because skin can become more sensitive over time, and new allergies might have developed.
 Things that indicate an allergic reaction are itchy skin, redness, or even blisters on your scalp.
 Please DO NOT use the product if you experience any of these reactions.